Jennifer Lawrence Gains Praise Of Marion Cotillard, Star’s Best Oscar Moments

 “I think she can do anything.
 I think she’s amazing.
 But there are so many actresses that I love.
 I think Elle Fanning is absolutely amazing.
 Cate Blanchett, of course.
 Toni Collette is one of my favorite.
 I have a passion for actresses.
 The list is going to be very, very long.”

 It’s no wonder that Lawrence is so admired by her peers, despite being younger than many who look up to her for her abilities.
-Jen is wise beyond her years in many ways and has won over many for not only her talent and fashion sense but due to her wit and lighthearted manner on set and during interviews, while also being aware as to when a serious stance is needed on an issue.
+Jen is wise beyond her years in many ways and has won over many for not only her talent and fashion sense but also due to her wit and lighthearted manner on set and during interviews, while also being aware as to when a serious stance is needed on an issue.

 Aside from Lawrence’s penned essay regarding the gender pay gap that she wrote in Lena Dunham’s publication Lenny Letters, the actress has also spoken openly about her heartbreak over Trump’s decisions since taking over the Oval Office.

-The Telegraph reminds of Lawrence’s tweet after Trump enforced a ban on immigration from 7 Muslim-majority nations.
+The Telegraph reminds of Lawrence’s tweet after Trump enforced a ban on immigration from seven Muslim-majority nations.

 “My broken heart goes out to the innocent lives of Muslim refugees that are trying to escape terror and find safety for their families.
 I and millions of Americans understand that someone’s race or religion should never keep them in harm’s way.
 It should be every person’s duty to help and protect anyone no matter their nationality.
 I pray for sanity and compassion to return to the White House.”